mawiseman/mawiseman.github.io/_posts/2020-01-09-atlassian-confluence-deployment-plan-template.markdown

 I can't stess enough here how valuable it is to use the Templates helpers.
 It will ensure that the authors of these templates know what values they should be using / what is expected in each section.

 I will only talk to the key configuration elements here.
-The rest is really just content
+The rest is really just content.

 ### Page Properties Macro